 5. Be mindful about your resource use

-This section includes simple things like turning off the lights when you leave the room, ensuring the tap is properly closed and turning off the heating during Summer.
-Being aware of how much energy you waste is the first step to be mindful about your use.
-For example, you could reduce the temperature of your heating by 1 degree and probably will not even notice.
+Simple things like turning off the lights, ensuring the tap is closed, and turning off the heating during Summer can have a huge impact.
+Being aware of how much energy you waste is the first step to be mindful of your use.

 Think of the environment

-Other than saving money, mindful resource use is important to protect the environment.
-If you use less light, less electricity will have to be produced.
-Obviously, the impact of this on its own is insignificant.
-However, if everyone would stop wasting resources and be mindful, we would live in a better world.
+Mindful resource use is important to protect the environment.
+If everyone would stop wasting resources and be mindful, we would live in a better world.

-Looking at disposable plastic items such as plastic bags, the benefit is more evident.
-Recently, there has been a lot of news on the amount of plastic swimming in the ocean.
+Recently, there has been news on the amount of plastic in the ocean.
 Everyone feels guilty but nobody wants to change their behaviour, leading to even more feelings of guilt.
 Not using plastic disposables means there is no need to feel guilty.
-Instead, you can feel good about yourself as you say “no” to our throw-away culture.

 6. To live frugally and be happy, spend on things that bring you joy

-Tip 6 is closely related to tip 3.
 Being frugal does not mean depriving yourself, it means finding happiness with less waste.
 This means prioritising.
-If your dream holiday is a trip to Disneyland, then frugality should not stand in the way of it.
+If your dream holiday is a trip to Disneyland, then frugality should not stand in the way.
 But because you are frugal and save money on not buying junk, you are able to turn your dream vacation into reality more easily.

 7. Surround yourself with like-minded individuals

-If you are surrounded by people who like to buy fancy new phones, you are also more likely to buy one.
-This is because you will see their phones hear how great they supposedly are.
-You will then slowly convincing yourself that you cannot live without one.
+If you are surrounded by people who like to buy fancy phones, you are also more likely to buy one.
+This is human nature.

 Being in a community of frugal people can bring you back down to Earth after making such a purchase.
 It can also inspire you to be more frugal by listening to the right kind of people.
 Another major benefit is that you can borrow tools or other items from them which will save you a lot of money in the long run.